 Before you can move forward with your case, you need to determine who was at fault for the accident.
 Your attorney can conduct a comprehensive investigation to verify if the ridesharing company and driver were operating within the law and ultimately establish liability.

-After a review of your medical records, applicable insurance policies, and any future potential damages, your attorney can advise you on how to best approach your claim.
+After a review of your medical records, the police report, applicable insurance policies, and any future potential damages, your attorney can advise you on how to best approach your claim.
 You may find ridesharing issues complicated, but having a lawyer on your side lets you understand your legal position better.

 You Do Not Have To Resolve Your Legal Claims on Your Own